Updated May 2022

 Dear (name of Special Education Coordinator),

-I am writing to request a multi-factored evaluation (MFE) for my child (child's name).
+I am writing to request an initial evaluation for my child (child's name).
 I am requesting this evaluation because (state what you suspect as your child's disability and describe the problems your child is having in school).

 We have tried the following to help (child's name): (If you or the school have done anything extra to help your child, briefly state it here).